iraiosub/riboseq-flow/README.md

 Additionally, the user can specify the following options:

 - `--skip_psite` skips P-site identification and riboWaltz diagnotics plots
 - `--expected_length` expected read lengths range.
-Used to report the proportion of reads of expected lengths in the aligned reads, for the generation of riboseq QC plots, and for specifying the range of RPF lengths used for P-site identification  (default `26:32`).
+Used to report the proportion of reads of expected lengths in the aligned reads, for the generation of ribo-seq QC plots, and for specifying the range of RPF lengths used for P-site identification (default `26:32`).
 - `--periodicity_threshold` specifies the periodicity threshold for read lengths to be considered for P-site identification (default `50`)
 - `--psite_method` specifies method used for P-site offsets identification (options: `ribowaltz` (default) or `global_max_5end`).
      - For `ribowaltz` P-site offsets are defined using [`riboWaltz`](https://github.com/LabTranslationalArchitectomics/riboWaltz/).